ark-lang/ark-docs/modules.md

 All of the ark files are modules, all of the directories are modules.
 If a file is inside of a directory, we refer to it as a sub-directory, however this is more for the sake of simplicity.

+Ark will determine the name of the module based on the filename and the directory it is a child of.